lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/bulkfluids/lennardjones.rst

     parameter of 0.1.
 The number *1530917* is a seed, you can change it to perform statistically independent simulations with the same system.
-Finally we choose the timestep and we ask LAMMPS to run for 10000 timesteps.
+Finally we choose the timestep and we ask LAMMPS to run for 10000 steps.
 After running the simulation, you should see the following information in the terminal: